 The Dr Graham McFarlane and T E Murphy Prize for Poetry, invites staff, students and alumni of Newman University to enter their poems and share their creativity.

-Graham and Terry were the first Editor and Deputy Editor of Newman’s original Poetry Magazine in academic year 1968-69; and to mark the 50th anniversary of Newman’s opening the poetry competition was launched in 2018, and now continues annually.
+Graham and Terry were the first Editor & Deputy Editor of Newman’s original Poetry Magazine in academic year 1968-69; and to mark the 50th anniversary of Newman’s opening, the poetry competition was launched in 2018.

 Numerous entries were received this year with many staff, students and alumni showing their talents for creative writing as various topics were covered within the entries.

-A presentation to congratulate the winners will take place later this year.
+A presentation to congratulate the winners took place at Newman University on Monday 21st March.